 Locations of accidents on numbered roads are identified by the police by references to the nearest hectometre pole on the road.
 All the accidents that were exactly located on the hectometre pole of the location were included in this study.
 Subsequently accidents that were located on the following or the former hectometre pole were added, except when the observed accident could clearly be attributed to another intersection.
-This approach was chosen in order to include possible safety effects of roundabouts in the neighbourhood of the roundabout as they might occur (8).
+This approach was chosen in order to include possible safety effects of roundabouts in the neighbourhood of the roundabout as they might occur [10].
+Consequently the results should be considered as "effects on accidents on or near to roundabouts".
 At least one road on each location, both for the treatment group as for the comparison group, was a numbered road.

 The same selection criteria were applied for accidents on locations in the comparison group as for accidents on locations in the treatment group.

-The total number of accidents included in the treatment group was 423, of which 325 with only slight injuries, 91 with at least one serious injury and 7 with a fatal injury (see table 3).
+The total number of accidents included in the treatment group was 423, of which 325 with only slight injuries, 91 with at least one serious injury and 7 with a fatal injury (see table 4).
 The total number of accidents in the comparison group is 649, of which 486 with only slight injuries, 142 with serious injuries and 21 with fatal injuries.